MEET THE STAFF

 Alec Bertelli – Program Director

-As SBJSA’s Program Director, Alec coordinates the daily operations of the camp while leading a highly motivated group of talented instructors.
+As SBJSA’s Program Director, Alec coordinates the daily operations of our programs while leading a highly motivated group of talented instructors.
 Alec grew up sailing in Beverly, Massachusetts where he was the captain of his sailing team.
 Alec’s adventurous spirit led him to live on a sailboat for a summer on the north shore of Boston where he worked as a dock master and sailing instructor.
 He has raced numerous boats and was previously SBJSA’s Race Coach.
 When Alec is not sailing he serves as a Civil Affairs Specialist for the U.S. Army Reserves, is a volunteer Firefighter and is continuing his education in Political Science.

 Alec is a certified U.S. Sailing instructor and a U.S. Powerboating instructor.
 He also holds certifications in advanced first aid, wilderness first aid and has training in water rescues and risk management.
 Alec believes many life lessons can be learned through the art and sport of sailing.
 He hopes to spread this philosophy to as many kids as possible through a community approach